Arksine/moonraker/docs/configuration.md

 #   be a valid measurement reported by the sensor.
 The value should be
 #   a newline separated list of key-value pairs describing the
 #   the measurement.
 Currently the only key used is "units".
 For
-#   example, the configuration for a parameter may look like the follwing:
+#   example, the configuration for a parameter may look like the following:
 #
 #     parameter_energy:
 #       units=kWh